 - Personnel file: Now is a good time to contact HR and request a copy of your personnel file.
 If you have any disciplinary letters on file, discuss with your union representative whether you should submit a rebuttal/response letter before your employment ends, to clarify gaps or inaccuracies.
 This is your legal right.

 - Association membership.
 CEA legal services, member discounts, and other key benefits can be maintained during your layoff through your continued CEA membership.
-For questions about your membership options, contact Cheryl Hampson at (860) 525-5641 or firstname.lastname@example.org.
+For questions about your membership options, contact Membership Services at (860) 525-5641 or firstname.lastname@example.org.